cds-snc/gcds-docs/src/en/components/header/code.md

 ### Include the skip-to-content button

 - Include the skip-to-content button by setting the `href` of the **skip-to-content** link in the header's top navigation using the `skip-to-href` attribute.
-- Use the `topnav` slot to replace the default top navigation with the `skip-to-content` link.
+- Use the `skip-to-nav` slot to replace the default top navigation with the `skip-to-content` link.
-- Pass a child element with the `slot="topnav"` attribute to place the element first in the header.
+- Pass a child element with the `slot="skip-to-nav"` attribute to place the element first in the header.

 ### Add optional elements to your header

 - Add a menu by passing a child element with the `slot="menu"` attribute.
 This will place the element in the header below the language toggle, signature and search slots.
 - Add a search form by passing a child element with the `slot="search"` attribute.
 This will place the element under the language toggle and beside the signature in the header.
 - Add a breadcrumb component by passing a child element with the `slot="breadcrumb"` attribute.
 This will place the breadcrumb in the header below the language toggle, signature and search slot.
 - Add a banner by passing a child element with the `slot="banner"` attribute.
-This will place the element across the top of the header under the `topnav` element.
+This will place the element across the top of the header under the `skip-to-nav` element.

 {% include "partials/getcode.njk" %}